w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 :::

-:::tip Join the Thousand Validator Program
+:::tip Join the Thousand Validator Programme

-[The Thousand Validator Program](../../general/thousand-validators.md) is an initiative by Web3 Foundation and Parity Technologies to use the funds held by both organizations to nominate validators in the community.
+[The Thousand Validator Programme](../../general/thousand-validators.md) is an initiative by Web3 Foundation and Parity Technologies to use the funds held by both organizations to nominate validators in the community.